 44B.
 Application for transfer benefit

-(1) A Gold State Super Member may apply to the Board for a benefit under this regulation (a “transfer benefit”) the amount of which is for transfer in accordance with this regulation.
+(1) A Gold State Super Member may apply to the Board for a benefit under this regulation (a transfer benefit) the amount of which is for transfer in accordance with this regulation.

 (2) A Member can take a transfer benefit on or after 1 July 2007 only if —